Victorb98/-Botium-Toys-Security-Audit-Guide/README.md

 ## 🙌 Credits / Acknowledgements

-This project was completed as part of a cybersecurity learning module.
+This project was completed as part of my Professional Google Cybersecurity Certification.
 Grateful to the platform for providing such an engaging, realistic scenario. 🙏

 ---